An eye care emergency is defined as medical care for conditions requiring prompt medical attention due to a sudden change in ocular or visual health.

 Never place ice directly on the skin; use a clean cloth between the skin and ice.

-Call Ray D. Williams, OD immediately if you notice any of the following symptoms after the eye is impacted:
+Call our team of eye doctors immediately if you notice any of the following symptoms after the eye is impacted:

 - Changes in vision